gahan-corporation/wyatt/readme.rst

 Or something like that.

-Perhaps Graceful and Elegant Resource Planning
+Graceful and Elegant Resource Planning

+Genteel Equine Roman Plebs

 .. code-block:: bash